bdswartz/pet-care-marketplace/README.md

 ---

 ## Usage
-A user can navigate from the landing page by signing up using the nav bar link or by logging in as a pet owner or a pet caregiver.
-Upon signing up or logging in, they navigate to their dashboard.
+A user can navigate from the landing page by signing or loggin in using the nav bar links.
+Upon signing up or logging in, the user navigates to their dashboard.
 On the dashboard an owner can view/add to their pets and see any jobs that they have previously created.
 A pet caregiver can see all of the jobs that they have previously taken; both open and completed.
+The user can refine their search criteria by providing a search radius to limit the jobs shown.
 The job search page is navigable from the nav bar drop down and shows open jobs.
 If logged in as a pet caregiver, the option to accept the job is there.

 ---